Aman-Paul/clarivate-products-backend/README.md

 <h1 align="center">NestJS Clarivate Products Backend</h1>

 ## Description
-This repository hosts a URL shortener service developed using NestJS, a progressive Node.js framework.
+This repository hosts a Products listing service developed using NestJS, a progressive Node.js framework.
 The primary purpose of this project is to shorten long URLs into concise, manageable links.
 Additionally, it offers analytical insights into the usage of these shortened URLs.

+## Pre-requisites
+1. Install Node.js (20.17.0 or higher)
+2. Have MySQL installed and running on your local machine (or use a cloud-based service)
+3. Create clarivate and clarivateShadow databases in your MySQL instance
+    1. For the main database: `CREATE DATABASE clarivate;`
+    2. For the shadow database: `CREATE DATABASE clarivateShadow;`

 ## Installation
 1. Clone the repository to your local machine: